How to Be a Better Defender in Soccer

 This includes letting the goalkeeper know who you are marking and who they should be watching.

-Anticipation and Studying the Game
+Anticipation and Studying the Game of Soccer

-Like I mentioned above, anticipation is a crucial skill for any defender in soccer.
+As I mentioned above, anticipation is a crucial skill for any defender in soccer.

 It involves being able to predict what the opponent is going to do before they do it.
 This can be achieved through careful observation of the opponent’s movements, body language, and positioning.